riboviz/riboviz/docs/user/install.md

 Constraints:

 * RiboViz is **not** compatible with Python 2.
-Python 2 comes to the end of its supported life in 2020 and there will be no Python 2.8 (see [PEP 373 Python 2.7 Release Schedule](https://legacy.python.org/dev/peps/pep-0373/)).
+Python 2 came to the end of its supported life in 2020 and there will be no Python 2.8 (see [PEP 373 Python 2.7 Release Schedule](https://legacy.python.org/dev/peps/pep-0373/)).
+* R 3.6, or later, is required.
-* Either [Miniconda](https://conda.io/miniconda.html) Python 3.6, or later, or [Anaconda Distribution](https://www.anaconda.com/distribution/) Python 3.6, or later, are strongly recommended.
+* Either [Miniconda](https://conda.io/miniconda.html) or [Anaconda Distribution](https://www.anaconda.com/distribution/) are strongly recommended.
+* Python 3.6, or later, is strongly recommended.
 * Cutadapt v1.18 (2018-09-07), or later, is required.
+* Nextflow 20, or later, is required.
 * Hisat 2.1.0 is recommended, not 2.2.0.
-Hisat2 2.2.0 users have reported bugs and issues (see for example [DaehwanKimLab/hisat2#242](https://github.com/DaehwanKimLab/hisat2/issues/242) and [DaehwanKimLab/hisat2#245](https://github.com/DaehwanKimLab/hisat2/issues/245)) which Hisat2 say will be resolved in a future release.
+Hisat2 2.2.0 users have reported bugs and issues (see for example [DaehwanKimLab/hisat2#242](https://github.com/DaehwanKimLab/hisat2/issues/242) and [DaehwanKimLab/hisat2#245](https://github.com/DaehwanKimLab/hisat2/issues/245)) which Hisat2 will resolve in a future release.
-* R 3.6, or later, is required.

 ---